Homare Sawa: Club career

-NTV Beleza
+Nippon TV Beleza

-In 1991, long considered Japan's finest female footballer, Sawa was promoted to Yomiuri Beleza (later NTV Beleza) from youth team by manager Kazuhiko Takemoto.
-She made her debut in L.League, Japan's highest domestic league, at the young age of 12.
-She played as forward and played 136 matches and scored 79 goals in League.
-She was also selected Best Eleven 5 times (1993, 1995, 1996, 1997 and 1998).

-In 1999, NTV Beleza cancelled Sawa's contract, forcing her to move abroad to the United States.
+In 1991, Sawa was promoted to Yomiuri Beleza (later Nippon TV Beleza) from her youth team by manager Kazuhiko Takemoto.
+She made her debut in L.League, Japan's highest domestic league, at the age of 12.
+She played as a forward and appeared in 136 league matches, scoring 79 goals.
+She was named to the Best Eleven five times between 1993 and 1998.
+In 1999, NTV Beleza cancelled Sawa's contract, and she left to play football in the United States.

 Atlanta Beat

-With the birth of the Women's United Soccer Association (WUSA) in 2001, Sawa found herself playing in the highest-level professional women's league in the United States, for the Atlanta Beat.
+With the launch of the Women's United Soccer Association (WUSA) in 2001, Sawa found herself playing in the highest-level professional women's league in the United States, for the Atlanta Beat.
 With Asian compatriot Sun Wen in the team, she scored the first goal in the club's history, and was a centerpiece of the Beat's three seasons in the league, helping them into the playoffs each year.
 Despite her diminutive stature at 5 ft 5 in tall and 121 lb, she held her own with the mostly larger and more physical players, and was regularly among the team and league leaders in fouls taken.